madelaney/puppet-artifactory/README.md

 Since your module is awesome, other users will want to play with it.
 Let them know what the ground rules for contributing are.

 ### Authors

-This module is based on work by Autostructure.
-The following contributors have contributed to this module:

-* Bryan Belanger